MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 - **Azure Stack HCI:** The Azure Stack HCI host fee and Windows Server subscription fee are waived with AHB.
 That is, unlimited virtualization rights are provided at no extra cost.
 You still pay other costs associated with Azure Stack HCI (for example, customer-managed hardware, Azure services, and workloads).

-- **AKS:** Run AKS on Windows Server and Azure Stack HCI at no extra cost.
+- **AKS hybrid:** Run AKS hybrid on Windows Server and Azure Stack HCI at no extra cost.
 You'll still pay for the underlying host infrastructure and any licenses for Windows containers unless you're also eligible for AHB for Azure Stack HCI.
 With AHB for Azure Stack HCI, you can waive fees for the Azure Stack HCI host and Windows Server subscription.

 ![Illustration showing Azure Hybrid Benefit savings for Windows Server VMs on Azure, AKS hybrid on Azure Stack HCI and Windows Server.](media/azure-hybrid-benefit/azure-hybrid-benefit-savings.png)